~ 7 min read · Updated July 2026

 - Represented claimants and defendants in different arbitration institutions, including ICAC;

-- Expert in recognition & enforcement procedures outside of Ukraine;
+- Expert in recognition and enforcement procedures outside of Ukraine;

-- Provided expert opinions in proceedings at PCA (The Hague) and SCC (Stockholm).
+- Provided expert opinions in proceedings at the PCA (The Hague) and the SCC (Stockholm).